yifanye2015/pyroms/README.md

 # The script will also prompt you to install ksh and nco for the pyroms scripts to work
 $ sudo apt install ksh nco

+# First activate the conda environment
+$ conda activate <environment-name>
-# Run the SCRIP installer script
+# Run the SCRIP installer script (this is needed to unlock all functionalities)
 $ ./install_scrip.sh
 ```